oracle/python-cx_Oracle/doc/src/user_guide/installation.rst

 cx_Oracle requires Oracle Client libraries, which are found in Oracle Instant Client for macOS.
 These provide the necessary network connectivity allowing cx_Oracle to access an Oracle Database instance.
-Oracle Client versions 19, 18, 12 and 11.2 are supported.

 To use cx_Oracle with Oracle Instant Client zip files: